-Selecting the right furnace filter and changing it when it is dirty is as important to your HVAC system as changing the oil is to your car.
-Each plays a critical role in keeping its system working safely, efficiently and for a long time.
+Choosing the proper furnace filter and changing it when it gets dirty is as important to your HVAC system as changing the oil is to your car.
+Each plays a critical role in keeping its system running safely, efficiently and for a long time.

-An overused furnace filter loses its effectiveness, enabling potentially harmful particles to circulate through your home.
+A clogged furnace filter loses its effectiveness, allowing potentially harmful particles to move through your home.
 It also slows airflow, which can damage your furnace and decrease its life span.

-Ensuring your furnace uses a clean filter that is ideal for your needs is not only about keeping your furnace working efficiently.
-It’s also about creating healthy indoor air quality for your home.
+Making sure your furnace uses a clean filter that is appropriate for your needs is not only about keeping your furnace working efficiently.
+It’s also about creating excellent indoor air quality for your home.

-The health of your family is important to the heating pros at Watts Electric & AC.
-We've long been dedicated to improving indoor air quality in Columbia.
+The quality of the air your family breathes is important to the HVAC specialists at Watts Electric & AC.
+We've long focused on improving indoor air quality in Columbia.
 Here, we’ve answered frequent questions about HVAC filters, including that very tricky question of what direction do you point a filter in your furnace or air conditioner?

 How Often to Replace the Air Filter in a Furnace